juslop/3G-tunnel/README.md

 - sms to your Huawei phone number.
 Content: "open"
 - wait 15 seconds and access your pi with ssh via your cloud server
   - ssh -p 2222 pi_username@your.cloudserver.com
-  - this ssh connection would contact you pi
+  - this ssh connection would contact your pi

 Requirements
 ============